METALS-Copper falls after Fed announcement; fiscal worries drag

 House in negotiations to avoid the "fiscal cliff" of steep tax hikes and budget

-cuts.
-A failure to strike a deal could send the world's largest economy back
+A failure to strike a deal could send the world's second-largest economy

 Some investors were also worried by the Fed's decision to link its monetary